 (USA) Anderson grew up and studied in Colombia, Taiwan, Indonesia, South Korea, Liberia and the United Kingdom.
 At twenty-two years of age he began working as a journalist in Peru for the English-speaking newspaper The Lima Times.
-He later worked as a reporter in El Salvador and Honduras, publishing his first book in 1986.
-He continued to travel and write until, in 1998, he joined The New Yorker team.
-He has contributed to numerous newspapers around the world, and since 11–S has specialised as a war correspondent.
-He is a member of the new Journalism Foundation.
+He later lived in El Salvador and Honduras, while covering the civil wars in Central America, publishing his first book in 1986.
+He continued to travel and write until, in 1998, he joined The New Yorker team as a staff writer.
+He has contributed to numerous periodicals around the world, and since 11–S has reported extensively on the wars in Afghanistan, Iraq, Syria, Libya and other countries.
+He is a member of the New Journalism Foundation founded by Gabriel García Márquez.
 His books include Guerrillas (1992), The Lion’s Grave: Dispatches from Afghanistan (2002) and The Fall of Baghdad (2004).
 Furthermore, he is the author of one of the most important biographies of Ernesto Guevara: Che Guevara: A Revolutionary Life (1997).
 His latest books are La herencia colonial y otras maldiciones (2012) and Crónicas de un país que ya no existe.
 Libia, de Gadafi al colapso (2015).
 He is currently working on a biography of Fidel Castro and the Cuban revolution.
+His latest book translated into Spanish is Guerrillas published by Sexto Piso in 2018, in which he narrates the realities of five different insurgent movements around the world: the mujahedin of Afghanistan, the FMLN of El Salvador, the Karen of Burma, the Polisario of Western Sahara, and a group of young Palestines fighting against Israel in the Gaza Strip.

 Photo: © Guacamole Project_FNPI